hyperlocalhq/django-base-libs/docs/import/providing-api-to-import-to-museumsportal.md

 * The document should be encoded in UTF-8.
 * The date and time format used should be "yyyy-mm-ddThh:mm" (with "T" or without), like "2007-04-05 14:30".
-* All URLs in the links should start with protocol, like "**http://**www.google.com/".
+* All URLs in the links should start with protocol, like "**https://**yourwebsite.de/".
-* If data is paginated, there should be some variable telling the total amount of pages.
+* If data is paginated, there should be fields telling the current page number, the total amount of pages, the total count of the items, the URL of the next page, and the URL of the previous page.
-* If data should not be open to public, the API should be secured under an API_KEY that will be passed as URL query parameter, e.g. **?api_key=abc123**.
+* If data should not be open to public, the API should be secured under an API\_KEY that will be passed as URL query parameter, e.g. **?api\_key=abc123**.
 * If you manage multiple museums, please additionally provide a list of their IDs mapping to museum names.
 * If your database structure doesn't match and you can't provide all information that is stored at Museumsportal, just skip some fields and give us a note.